What if there is a way to capture carbon from the air and safely store it for 1000 years or more?

 Finally, what if this is exciting not because of complex technology but because of simplicity and efficiency?

-Over ten years of research by the scientists and engineers on this team demonstrate a viable path forward!
+Over twenty years of research by the scientists and engineers on this team demonstrate a viable path forward!

 Both detailed research and real world experiments validate the concept.